rakyll/drive/README.md

 ## Known issues
 * Probably, it doesn't work on Windows.
 * Google Drive allows a directory to contain files/directories with the same name.
 Client doesn't handle these cases yet.
 We don't recommend you to use `drive` if you have such files/directories to avoid data loss.
-* Weak file comparison, we only encounter lastMod and file size to determine if a file has modified.
-Md5 digest should be a part of the comparison.
 * Racing conditions occur if remote is being modified while we're trying to update the file.
 Google Drive provides resource versioning with ETags, use Etags to avoid racy cases.

 ## License